techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-7.md

 3. **Shooting:** pressing B fired a `Laser` straight up; if it touched the alien, the alien disappeared, the score increased, and a new one spawned.
 4. **Bombs:** when the alien lined up with the ship, it dropped a `Bomb`; if the bomb touched the ship → **Game Over**.

-> 🔄 *This project reused ideas from Barrel Jumper — loops, variables, collisions — in a completely new style of gameplay.*
+> 🔄 *This project reused ideas from previous weeks — loops, variables, collisions — in a completely new style of gameplay.*

 ### Try These Mini-Challenges
 - Randomise where the alien respawns (use `pick random 0 to 4`).